jss367/jss367.github.io/_posts/2020-01-15-What-Are-all-These-AP-Values.md

 Many datasets have lots of objects.
 [COCO](http://cocodataset.org/#home), for example, has 80.
 To compare performance over all object categories, the **mean AP (mAP)** averaged over all object categories is usually used.
 This means we find the AP value for each class and take the average.
 Note that mAP is not weighed by category frequency.
 If you have 1000 examples of a cat and an AP value of 0.9 and 10 examples of a dog and an AP value of 0.7, your mAP would be 0.8.

+## Multiple Thresholds

+The final thing to introduce is the notion of multiple thresholds.
+Sometimes the best